Etruscan alphabet: Letters

 The shapes of the Archaic Etruscan and Neo-Etruscan letters had a few variants, used in different places and/or in different epochs.
 Notably, opposite letters were used for and depending on the locality.
+In addition, the circular letters used for and could be confused (see urn inscription below).

 Shown above are the glyphs from the Unicode Old Italic block, whose appearance will depend on the font used by the browser.
 These are oriented as they would be in lines written from left to right.
 Also shown are SVG images of variants shown as they would be written right to left, as in most of the actual inscriptions.